MicrosoftDocs/entra-docs/docs/identity/users/groups-assign-sensitivity-labels.md

 # Assign sensitivity labels to Microsoft 365 groups in Microsoft Entra ID

-Microsoft Entra ID supports applying sensitivity labels to Microsoft 365 groups when those labels are published in the [Microsoft Purview portal](/purview/purview-portal) or the [Microsoft Purview compliance portal](/purview/purview-compliance-portal) and they are configured for groups and sites.
-Sensitivity labels can be applied to groups across services such as Outlook, Microsoft Teams, and SharePoint.
-For more information about which apps and services support these labels, see [Support for sensitivity labels](/purview/sensitivity-labels-teams-groups-sites#support-for-the-sensitivity-labels) from the Purview documentation.
+Microsoft Entra ID supports applying sensitivity labels to Microsoft 365 groups when those labels are published in the [Microsoft Purview portal](/purview/purview-portal) or the [Microsoft Purview compliance portal](/purview/purview-compliance-portal) and these labels are configured for groups and sites.

+Sensitivity labels can be applied to groups across apps and services such as Outlook, Microsoft Teams, and SharePoint.
+For more information, see [Support for sensitivity labels](/purview/sensitivity-labels-teams-groups-sites#support-for-the-sensitivity-labels) from the Purview documentation.

 > [!IMPORTANT]
 > To configure this feature, there must be at least one active Microsoft Entra ID P1 license in your Microsoft Entra organization.